To become a licensed preschool teacher in Mississippi and work in the state’s public schools, you’ll need to complete the following steps:

 |Renew your Educator License and Participate in Continuing Education|

 Only teachers working in public schools are required to achieve licensure through the Mississippi Department of Education.
 However, teachers in private pre-k programs must possess, at a minimum, a bachelor’s degree in early childhood education or a related area.
+Of course, that’s on top of the less formal qualifications that preschool teachers must bring to the table: compassion, understanding, care, and commitment.
+The challenge of shepherding a new generation through its formative years isn’t an easy one, but Mississippi is well-served by teachers with the dedication and training to do the job right.

 Step 1.
 Complete a Bachelor’s Degree Program or Higher in Child Development